Stanhope Gardens

 What is the most common religion in the suburb of Stanhope Gardens?

 The main religion in Stanhope Gardens was found to be Christianity, which makes up 50.2% of people in Stanhope Gardens.
-However, the most apparent overrepresentation was in Hinduism, which comprises 15.8% of the population, compared to 20.2% across Greater Sydney.
+However, the most apparent overrepresentation was in Hinduism, which comprises 15.8% of the population, substantially higher than the Greater Sydney average of 5.2%.

 What are the top countries of origin in the suburb of Stanhope Gardens?